PBJ - Invesco Food & Beverage ETF

 What is PBJ?

 PBJ is the ticker symbol for Invesco Food & Beverage ETF, an listed exchange-traded fund.
-The Invesco Food & Beverage ETF (Fund) is based on the Dynamic Food & Beverage Intellidex Index (Index).
-The Fund will normally invest at least 90% of its total assets in the securities that comprise the Index.
+The Invesco Food & Beverage ETF, referred to as the Fund, mirrors the performance of the Dynamic Food & Beverage Intellidex Index.
+Generally, the Fund commits at least 90% of its total capital to the assets found within this Index.
 Listed on AMEX.
 PBJ is the ETF ticker shown on this page; ETF traders use the fund for diversified exposure to its underlying basket, for sector and factor rotation, and for hedging or replication strategies via the listed options chain.

 What are PBJ's key statistics?